New tax law brings changes to tax withholding for 2018; here’s what you need to know

 Who should check that enough withholding is being withheld?

-Generally, it is recommended that people check the amount withheld each year; particularly when the rates you pay change or your family situation changes.
-It’s especially important for people with more complicated financial situations verify they are having the correct amount withheld as the law also changed the standard deduction, removed personal exemptions, increased the child tax credit, limited or discontinued certain deductions and changed the tax rates and brackets.
+Again, there are changes in this new tax law that could affect your personal tax situation when you file your return in 2019.
+This year, it’s especially important to verify you are having the correct amount withheld as the law also changed the standard deduction, removed personal exemptions, increased the child tax credit, limited or discontinued certain deductions and changed the tax rates and brackets.

 How do you check your withholding?